bitrise-io/addons-template-service/README.md

 # SSO login

-The addon service will generate credentials with an implementation similar to the code snippet below:
+The add-on service will generate credentials with an implementation similar to the code snippet below:

 ```
 timestamp := time.Now().Unix()